marvinquiet/Cellcano/docs/index.md

 ```shell
 pip install Cellcano
 ```
+The installation will take seconds to finish and the software dependencies have been taken care by pip.

 <!-- Alternatively, one can use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) to install Cellcano and to manage the environment.
 When conda is installed, the following command can be used to directly install all required environments, including R, Python and Cellcano.
 Note that the manual installation of ArchR is still needed. ```conda install -y -c marvinquiet cellcano-all=1.0.2``` -->